jtpereyda/ezoutlet/README.rst

 ezoutlet
 ========

-A Python script and API to reseet devices using the ezOutlet EZ-11b.
+A Python script and API to reset devices using the ezOutlet EZ-11b.

 Not associated with or endorsed by the creators of ezOutlet.